-This is an extremely stressful time for everyone and can put extra pressure on families.
-Most will cope with this time with virtual support from extended family, neighbours and the wider community.
+This has been a stressful time for everyone and may have put extra pressure on families.
+Most will have coped with support from extended family, neighbours and the wider community.
 However, if you are worried that a child or young person may be at risk of harm please visit the Help and Advice page for contact numbers.
 Out with normal office hours you can contact Emergency Out of Hours Service on 08457 697284 or the Police on 101.

 If you have general questions about coronavirus, please visit the NHS Inform website

 Further information for practitioners is available at Health Protection Scotland